Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Flixbus

-FAQs about the train journey from Copenhagen to Berlin-Spandau
+What do people frequently ask about the train journey from Copenhagen to Berlin-Spandau?

 Want to know more about your journey from Copenhagen to Berlin-Spandau?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.